Hours of Operation

 Saturday & Sunday :: 2-6 PM

-The Lake of the Red Cedars Museum houses many interesting exhibits of Cedar Lake and the surrounding area.
+The Cedar Lake Historical Association is an indispensable educational entity which operates its Museum to allow visitors physical and intellectual access to exhibits and research materials.
+The Museum houses many interesting exhibits of Cedar Lake and the surrounding area.
 Included among these are the ice industry which flourished in the late 1800's and early 1900's.
 Several period rooms depict the lifestyle of the early century.
 The museum maintains a 1920's flavor in keeping with Cedar Lake's tradition as a resort destination for Chicago's high society during the Prohibition era.
 Take our guided tour and learn how Dr. William Scholl started his famous shoe making business as an apprentice of his grandfather here in Cedar Lake.
 Walk into our 1940's doctor's office to test your eyesight and find out why the operating room walls were green.
 View our expansive fashion collection from an 1870's mourning gown to a 1920's flapper dress.

-The Lake of the Red Cedars Museum is a 60-room, "T" shaped building.
+The Museum is a 60-room, "T" shaped building.
 The east/west base of the "T" was originally located on the west shore of Cedar Lake.
 It was built in 1895 by the Armour Bros. as a boarding house for "ice farming" employees who cut and harvested ice on the lake.
-In 1919, Jonathan and Philip Armour sold their ice business to John Shedd, who later helped finance construction of the Shedd Aquarium in Chicago.
-Chris Lassen, who owned a thriving dance pavilion, purchased the boarding house and wood from the ice barn.
+In 1919, Jonathan and Philip Armour sold their ice business and Chris Lassen, who owned a thriving dance pavilion, purchased the boarding house and wood from the ice barn.
 During the winter of 1919 he moved the entire building over the frozen lake to its present site on the east shore.
-He then remodeled it into a hotel and built the top section of the "T" with wood from the ice barns.
+He then remodeled it into a hotel and built the lakeside wing with wood from the ice barns.